main banner

 Vickers Wellington, Donegal, April, 1941

-Good Friday, April 11th, 1941, would witness the tragic crash of a Royal Air Force anti submarine patrol aircraft on a rain soaked Donegal hill side.
+Good Friday, April 11th, 1941, would witness the crash of a Royal Air Force anti submarine patrol aircraft on a rain soaked Donegal hill side.
+The crash site was nearby to the Irish Army coastal defence fort at Fort Lenan on Lough Swilly.
+Weather on the day was very poor, but irish Army personnel at both Forts Lenan and Dunree reported hearing noises in the mountains thought to be an aircraft crash.

 The following report was sent on 21st April from the O/C Coastal Artillery, in Western Command.